-Mansfield Shire had an estimated resident population of 8,979 in 2018, and is expected to grow by 1.1% per annum to reach 10,966 in 2036.
+Mansfield Shire had an estimated resident population of 8,979 in 2018, and is expected to grow by 1.1% per annum to reach 10.966 in 2036.

-This growth has been and will continue to be driven by the lifestyle and tree-change residential market who often have had a long-standing connection with the Shire, often through education or as a holiday leisure destination.
+This growth has been and will continue to be driven by an affluent tree-change market who often have had a long-standing connection with the Shire, often through education or as a holiday leisure destination.
 This is reflected in a high migration rate, with 19% of residents in the Shire in 2016 having lived elsewhere in 2011.